rohit-lakhanpal/prompt-engineering/README.md

 Prompt Engineering is the practice of developing and optimizing prompts to efficiently use language models for a variety of applications.

+### Tokens

+You can think of tokens as pieces of words used for natural language processing.
+For English text, 1 token is approximately 4 characters or 0.75 words.

 ## Setup
 ### Pre-requisites (To be cleaned up)
 1. Install Visual Studio Code